How To Copy a Formula Down a Column in Google Sheets

 Option #3: Use an Array Formula to Replicate Calculations Down The Column

 The last method to duplicate a formula down a column in Google Sheets is to use the “ArrayFormula” function.
-Be sure to type the correct ranges into the formula.
+Be sure to type the correct ranges into the formula string.

-The above example calculates the same totals as the previous formula, except it replaces the “0” in cells with no characters so that it appears empty.
-The ISBLANK part ignores blank cells, and the characters inserted inside “” are what Google Sheets places into the empty cells, which is set as nothing.
+The above example calculates identical totals as the previous formula, except it replaces the “0” in cells with no characters so that it appears empty.
+The ISBLANK part ignores blank cells, and the characters inserted inside “” are what Google Sheets places into the empty cells, which get set as nothing.

-Note: Option #3 will auto-populate the formula in each cell of the column based on your specified range.
-If any blank cells exist in the range, it will insert “0” in the cell, unless you add the “ISBLANK” and “=0” formulas, as shown above.
+Note: Option #3 will auto-populate the formula in each column cell based on your specified range.
+If any blank cells exist within it, it will insert “0” in the cell unless you add the “ISBLANK” and “=0” formulas, as shown above.

-In closing, the methods used in Google Sheets to replicate formulas in a column is not that complicated, as long as you understand the formula strings/arguments used.
-No matter which option suits you best, test it out first in a small sheet, then copy it over.
-It is also best to run a second test on a genuine copy of your original sheet before officially implementing the formulas, mainly because you have a lot of data that could get changed for the worse.
+In closing, the methods used in Google Sheets to replicate formulas in a column are not complicated as long as you understand the formula strings/arguments used.
+Whatever formula option suits you best, you should test it on a small-scale sheet first to verify it works the way you want, then copy it over.
+It is also best to run a second test on a full-scale, genuine copy of your original sheet before officially implementing the formulas, mainly because you have a lot of data that could get changed for the worse.